 Every time I eat this bread I am transported back to Tuscany.
 The farms, cobble stone streets, the beautiful language, and oh the amazing food!
 Window baskets overhanging with herbs or flowers, street markets filled with baked goods and fresh vegetables.
-I love how taste can evoke a memory, especially one as magical as Florence.

 I want you to enjoy the same Tuscan flavors I love so much through a slice of warm bread dipped in olive oil.
 You don’t have to go to a bakery or a an Italian restaurant to find some.
 Just make it yourself.
 This recipe is a great introduction to first time bread bakers.
 The result is a perfectly balanced loaf to accompany your pasta, salad, or meat dishes.

 The second and third proves are for the dough itself.
 Once the dough has been made, kneaded and placed in an air tight container, it is left to rise.
 I place my dough in a draft free warm location where the temperature will aid in helping the dough to double in size.
-When finished with its first prove, air punched down and shaped into loaf form, a second prove is often required before baking.
-I tend to answer emails, play with my dogs, or have lunch during these waiting periods.
-The actual making of the bread is easy!

-- Warm window or draft free area to allow your dough to prove (rise)
+- warm window or draft free area to allow your dough to prove (rise)

 What are Tuscan Herbs?